Trusted WordPress tutorials, when you need them most.

 You’ll also notice that ‘Keyword Stems’ is selected by default.
 This means SearchWP may include results that don’t have the same ending as the search term.

 This can help show relevant results to visitors, so we recommend leaving the ‘Keyword Stems box checked.
-However, you can uncheck it if you want to show exact matches only.
+However, you can uncheck it if you want to show only the exact matches.

 SearchWP's keyword stems feature

-When you’re happy with the information you’ve entered into the popup, click on ‘Done.’
+When you’re happy with the information entered into the popup, go ahead and click ‘Done.’

 You’ll now see a section for all the sources you selected.